 NOTE: Only grades of A, B, or C are considered acceptable at the graduate level.
-To remain eligible for graduate school, a graduate student must maintain a 3.0 graduate GPA with no more than six semester hours of C and no grade lower than C.
+To remain eligible for graduate school, a graduate student must maintain a 3.0 graduate GPA and no grade lower than C.

 Courses for graduate credit may not be repeated without prior approval of the Director of Graduate Studies and Research.
 When a course is repeated, both grades will be counted in determining the grade point average.